UM-org/wordpress-multisite-docker/Readme.md

 5. **Access the Application's Dashboard:**

-   After build is finished, you should wait about 20s until the wordpress app is installed before you can access the application's dashboard in your browser at https://localhost/wp-admin with the app credentials set in your .env file.
+   After build is finished, you should wait until the wordpress app is installed before you can access the application's dashboard in your browser at https://localhost/wp-admin with the app credentials set in your .env file.

 6. **Access phpMyAdmin:**